-Feeding your baby is no doubt one of the most important aspects of motherhood, and while there are a number of ways to feed them, the top priority is making sure your little one is getting all of the vitamins and nutrients that they need in order to grow healthy and strong.
+Feeding your baby is no doubt one of the most important aspects of motherhood, and while there are a number of ways to feed them, the top priority is making sure your little one is getting all of the vitamins and nutrients that they need to grow healthy and strong.

-Their tiny body is constantly developing and strengthening during their early years so it is crucial that they are eating enough.
-Sometimes solely relying on infant formula or breast milk is not a suitable option for a number of reasons.
+Their tiny body is constantly developing and strengthening during their early years, so it is crucial that they are eating enough.
+Sometimes, solely relying on either infant formula or breast milk alone is not a suitable option for a number of reasons.

 Keep reading to get the scoop on mixing breast milk and formula.

 Can you mix breastfeeding and formula feeding?

 In short, the answer is yes.
-There are a variety of circumstances that would lead a parent to feed their little one with both breast milk and formula.
+There are various circumstances that would lead a parent to feed their little one with both breast milk and formula.
 These circumstances may include having a low milk supply, pain associated with breastfeeding, the baby's feeding preference, the parent's comfort level, and lifestyle factors such as going back to work.

 Regardless of the reason, there is no need to choose one or the other, there are safe and healthy ways to switch to mixed feeding.

 Although, if you are struggling to produce enough breast milk, it may be beneficial to look at ways to increase your supply before adding formula to the mix, as exclusive breastfeeding for the first 6 months is recommended by the AAP.
 Of course, we know that is not always an option for many new mothers, and in this case, formula is a perfectly healthy and safe alternative.

 Some ways to increase breast milk production may include massaging the breasts, breastfeeding more frequently, pumping between feedings, and eating foods and supplements that may increase your supply.
 A lactation consultant can also be a valuable resource as they are nurses who specialize in breastfeeding.